Squirrely-Ducks/bangazon-api-sprint-1/README.md

 ### DEPARTMENTS
 * GET all departments
-	* To get a single department add the URL `/departments`
+	* To get all departments use the URL `/departments`
-* GET
+* GET single department by department ID
-	* To get a single department add the URL `/departments/:id`
+	* To get a single department use the URL `/departments/:id`
-* GET
+* GET department employees by department ID
-	* To get a department by supervisor add the URL `/departments/:id/employees`
+	* To get a department's employees use the url`/departments/:id/employees`
 * POST
-	* To add a new department add the URL `/departments/new`
+	* To post a new department use the URL `/departments/new`
 	* Example  keys:
 ```javascript
 {